 As we mentioned, married couples typically share financial responsibilities.
 That’s why it’s important to consider life coverage after tying the knot.
 When purchasing your policy, consider one that covers the loss of a spouse’s financial contribution.
 But should your spouse have life insurance too?
 Generally, it’s recommended to include insurance for both spouses, as there are financial pressures on the family following the loss of a parent.

 There’s no way around it.
 Growing your family also brings additional financial responsibilities.
 The purchase of a life insurance policy is just another way to protect your child’s financial future.

 Your mortgage is one of your biggest financial responsibilities.
 Life insurance policies cover this expense, as well as maintenance, repairs, taxes, and household bills.
 Basically, by purchasing an appropriate life insurance policy, dependents can remain in the home you purchased.

 Did you know life insurance can help pay off outstanding debt?
 Whether it’s old, new, or future debt, your life policy can cover many balances—so loved ones are not left with the burden of paying them off.

 Promotions tend to change more than bank accounts—they also influence spending habits.
 When your salary increases, your insurance needs may as well.
 Many experts agree that your life insurance policy should be 10-20 times your annual salary.
 So, to help maintain the lifestyle your family is accustomed to, you may consider increasing your policy.

 Life insurance can help maintain the level of care your aging parents have been receiving.
 It’s recommended that individuals who are financially responsible for aging parents calculate the cost of healthcare, long-term care facilities, and other expenses when determining a policy.

 Did you know life insurance also protects businesses?
-To help ensure you’re adequately protected, consider reexamining life insurance coverage when your business becomes more profitable, hires key employees, or even acquires more debt.
+To help ensure you’re adequately protected, consider reexamining life coverage when your business becomes more profitable, hires key employees, or even acquires more debt.